ChaosChain/chaoschain-governance-os/docs/governance_studio_demo.md

 - Check that your `.env.sepolia` file contains valid API keys and private key
 - Ensure you have sufficient Sepolia ETH in your account
-- Verify all containers are running with `docker compose -f docker-compose.sepolia.yml ps`
+- Verify all containers are running with `docker-compose -f docker-compose.sepolia.yml ps`
-- Check logs with `docker compose -f docker-compose.sepolia.yml logs api`
+- Check logs with `docker-compose -f docker-compose.sepolia.yml logs api`
 - Reset the environment with `make clean` before trying again

 ## Next Steps